 #5 Create a Sand-Free ZoneBeach lovers know that sand has a way of getting into everything, and it's no fun when it gets into your picnic.
 You can easily create a clean, sand-free zone with a fitted sheet.
 Just place the sheet upside down on the beach and put four heavy items, such as beach bags or coolers, in the corners and pull the elastic over them.

-Sunscreen can be expensive — and full of synthetic chemicals.
+#6 DIY SunscreenSunscreen can be expensive — and full of synthetic chemicals.
 You can make your own natural sunscreen by combining just a few ingredients.
 Here's a three-ingredient recipe that provides 20+ SPF protection: